-Resource Implications: At the direction of Congress, NOAA and NIST have begun this work.
+Resource Implications: At the direction of Congress, NOAA and NIST have begun this work without new resources.
+However, as forward-looking climate data are identified, and as gaps in these data relative to the needs in the development of new building standards are identified, NOAA and NIST anticipate that these efforts will require additional resources.
 Included in the FY 2022 President's budget request for NIST is an increase for climate and energy.
 Of this request, a portion is dedicated to support building resiliently for a changing climate by investing in ten new staff, equipment for structural testing, and grants and contracts for data collection.
 This increase builds on the current NIST investments in programs such as community resilience, fire risk reduction, windstorm impact reduction, and disaster and failure studies.